 The Fisheries Act (1993) is the primary fisheries legislation for Barbados.
 The Act provides the legislative authority to utilize a broad suite of management measures including application of catch quotas and limiting fishing capacity.
 Current specific regulations are included in the Fisheries Management Regulations (1998).
-However, the current legislative framework is not amenable to bringing into legal effect fisheries management measures that are by nature dynamic and changeable in the short-term such as the setting of annual quotas and capacity restrictions process.
-A new suite of Fisheries Management Regulations that are designed specially to establish a framework whereby such management measures can be brought into legal effect within the required timeframes are currently under review.
+A new suite of Fisheries Management Regulations designed specially to establish a framework whereby management measures can be brought into legal effect within the required timeframes are currently under review.

-Nevertheless as can be seen from Table 1, no catch quotas or fishing capacity limits are currently applicable to Barbados in respect of the two tuna species (Bigeye and Yellowfin) or the stock of Skipjack Tuna of interest here.
-It is currently not neither-planned nor envisaged to significantly expand the Barbados tuna fishery to the levels at which current ICCAT limits for these target species would become applicable.
+No catch quotas or fishing capacity limits are currently applicable to Barbados in respect of either the two tuna species (bigeye and yellowfin) or the stock of Skipjack Tuna of interest here.
+It is currently neither planned nor envisaged to significantly expand the Barbados tuna fishery to the levels at which current ICCAT limits for these target species would become applicable.